jgero/j-k-ratio-plus-L/README.md

 1. compile Kotlin: `kotlinc test.kt`
 2. de-compile to Java: `jd-cli TestKt.class`

+## Develop

+The nix develop shell has all necessary tools installed.
+Start the Rust server in it with `cargo run` or the svelte dev server with `npm run dev`.

 ## Use

+You can either use the API directly, or via the HTML frontend.
+It has a nice editor and visualizations.

 ```bash
 curl -X POST -H "Content-Type: application/json" \